-Beekeepers Fight the Sting of EPA’s Bee Killing Actions
+Beekeepers Fight the Sting of EPA’s Anti-Bee Actions

-It’s been a particularly terrible year for bees.
-While the nation's honeybee populations continue to plummet, Trump's EPA has announced it's allowing the bee-killing pesticide sulfoxaflor back on the market.
+It’s been several terrible years for bees.
+While the nation's honeybee populations continue to plummet, Trump's EPA is allowing the bee-killing pesticide sulfoxaflor back on the market.
 In addition, the USDA has suspended data collection for its annual honeybee survey, which provides critical information to farmers and scientists by tracking honeybee populations across the U.S.

-Now, beekeepers are fighting back.
-This week, Earthjustice filed a lawsuit on behalf of the Pollinator Stewardship Council, the American Beekeeping Federation, and longtime beekeeper Jeff Anderson against the EPA for allowing sulfoxaflor back on the market.
+But beekeepers are fighting back.
+And Earthjustice is fighting alongside them, by filing a lawsuit on behalf of the Pollinator Stewardship Council, the American Beekeeping Federation, and longtime beekeeper Jeff Anderson against the EPA for allowing sulfoxaflor back on the market.

 Anderson, who owns California-Minnesota Honey Farms, says it's not just bees that are suffering from the Trump administration’s actions.
-Beekeepers are also feeling the sting.
-And since honeybees pollinate approximately one-third of all the fruits, vegetables, and seeds we eat, people who love eating healthy, fresh foods are likely to feel the sting next.
+Beekeepers are also feeling the sting, and fans of honey and other bee products may be next.

-Were you surprised to learn that the USDA pulled its honeybee colonies report?
+Were you surprised to learn the USDA pulled its honeybee report?

 Basically, the EPA’s buddies at Dow AgroSciences want to make billions on this pesticide, and the EPA is going to let them.
 But please don’t lie to us and say that sulfoxaflor is somehow pollinator safe.
 I’m not buying.